 4. What If My Partner Doesn't Know My Ring Size?

 If you don't already know your exact size, check out our extensive ring size guide for an accurate measurement.
 You could also get your ring size professionally measured at a jeweler and have your mom or sister pass the info along to your significant other if the proposal is under wraps.
 Or, if you own a ring that you frequently wear on your left ring finger, conspicuously leave it out for your partner to steal and take to a jeweler for size comparison.

 5. What If I Don't Like the Ring?

-If your partner took initiative and went engagement ring shopping entirely on their own, props.
-But this endeavor can be extremely risky if you end up not liking the ring.
-You'll be wearing this jewel every day for the rest of your life, after all.
+If your partner took initiative and went engagement ring shopping entirely on their own, then props to them.
+Definitely give them some credit where it's due, but at the same time, know that this endeavor can be extremely risky if you end up not liking the ring (worst-case scenario).
 So, what's a girl to do?
 First, at least sleep on it.
-It might actually grow on you.
-If not, be honest with your future spouse (your relationship should be completely transparent, anyway).
+The ring might actually grow on you.
+If not, be honest with your future spouse.
 Start off by explaining how much you love them and highlight parts of the ring that you do like, then express how it's not exactly what you envisioned or doesn't match your personal style.
-If you're too worried about hurting feelings, you can keep quiet.
-At the end of the day, you're marrying the love of your life, and that should ultimately overshadow any ring woes.
-Just make sure you get a say in the wedding ring!
+If you're worried about hurting their feelings, you can keep quiet.
+At the end of the day, you're marrying the love of your life and that should ultimately overshadow any ring woes.
+Just make sure you get a say in the wedding ring.